hashicorp/terraform-provider-google/website/docs/d/google_project.html.markdown

 data "google_project" "project" {}

 output "project_number" {
-  value = "${data.google_project.project.project_number}"
+  value = "${data.google_project.project.number}"
 }
 ```

 ## Argument Reference

-There are no arguments available for this data source.
+The following arguments are supported:

+* `project_id` - (Optional) The project ID.
+If it is not provided, the provider project is used.

 ## Attributes Reference

 The following attributes are exported:

-* `name` - The user-assigned display name of the project

-* `project_number` - The number uniquely identifying the project
+See [google_project](https://www.terraform.io/docs/providers/google/r/google_project.html) resource for details of the available attributes.